allefeld/htcondor-matlab/README.md

 – The third column shows the last secondary message since the last primary message.
 – The fourth column shows the last entry from the HTCondor log.

-The return values of the tasks in a job are retrieved by:
+After all tasks in a job are finished, their return values are retrieved by:

     results = condorGetResults(jobHandle);

 `results` is a cell array with one element per task.
-If a task is not yet finished, the corresponding element of `results` is an empty array.
-If a task finished successfully, the corresponding element is a cell array containing the return value(s) of that task.
-If a task exited with an error, the corresponding element is a cell array that contains an empty array.
+For each task, the corresponding element is a cell array containing the return value(s) of that task.

 Instead of or in addition to returning values, task functions can also write their results to files.